MatteoCarlone/RT1_Assignment_2/README.md

 Here is where the user's keyboard input is received.
 A switch-case statement handles the different client requests.
 The __[a]__ allows to accelerate, the __[d]__ to decelerate and the __[r]__ to call the standard 'reset_position' service from the 'std_srvs' package: this tool made it very easy to reset the robot to its initial position.
 Whenever the user decides to accelerate, a multiplier ( global variable ) will be incremented.
-The opposite happens for deceleration.
+The opposite happens for deceleration. the reset of the robot also change its velocity to the default value of 2.

 This function also creates the server's "response" to the client's "request"; in particular, the "response" consists of the float containing the degree of acceleration (i.e. the value of the multiplier), which will then get printed on the screen in the UI_Node.

+if the user inputs a wrong key the server will send a negative to the UI which will print a message advertising the user.